 Green Up Day

-Green Up Day has been postponed to MAY 30, 2020!!
+Green Up Day is May 1, 2021!
 Go to greenupvermont.org to find out more as well as how to participate in your community!

 Vermont was the first state to designate a day to clean up the entire state.
 Started in 1970 by Gov. Deane C. Davis, Green Up Day 1971 was also officially recorded in the Congressional Record, thanks to US Senator George Aiken.